Communities

 Incorrect statement about ideal current sources

-Elliot Alderson‭ wrote over 2 years ago
+Elliot Alderson‭ wrote about 3 years ago

 A "voltage source and an infinitely high resistance in series" is only a current source if you want zero current.
 An ideal current source does not need to "consist" of anything, it is an elemental unit in itself.
 Its function is to constrain the current flowing through it.

-Circuit fantasist‭ wrote over 2 years ago
+Circuit fantasist‭ wrote about 3 years ago

 Okay, I did not want to delve into the essence of the ideal current source, but I will clarify.